Child playing with a wooden Montessori drum set featuring different percussion elements

 Natural Materials

 Authentic Montessori drum sets are typically crafted from high-quality wood with minimal or non-toxic finishes.
-This natural approach provides varied tactile experiences and connects children to natural elements.
+This provides varied tactile experiences and connects children to natural elements.
 The weight, texture, and warmth of wooden instruments offer rich sensory feedback that plastic alternatives simply cannot match.

 Child-Proportioned Design